PoisotLab/2015_ms_datamining/ms.md_m.md

 *de novo* sampling of the ecological systems of interests is not a viable solution on its own.
-Chiefly, there are no global funding mechanisms available to finance systematic sampling of biological data, and the spatial and temporal scales required to obtain meaningful data on the patterns and processes driving biodiversity change are such that it would take a long time before realistic data would be available to support the decision process.
-While it is obvious that data collection should continue, we propose that there are a large number of macroecological questions that could be addressed without additional data or with data acquired at minimal cost, by making use of open data and community-developed software and platforms.
+Chiefly, there are no global funding mechanisms available to finance systematic sampling of biological data, and the spatial and temporal scales required to acquire meaningful data on biodiversity change are such that it would take a long time before realistic data would be available to support the decision process.
+While that data collection must continue, we propose that there are a large number of macroecological questions that could be addressed without additional data or with data acquired at minimal cost, by making use of open data and community-developed software and platforms.

 Existing datasets can, to an increasing extent, be used to *build* new datasets (henceforth *synthetic* datasets, since they represent the synthesis of several